We deliver fresh insight into the importance of studying Japan through cutting-edge research and teaching.

 Find out more

-Hear from staff and students about studying Japanese at The University of Manchester in the video below.
+Hear from staff and students about studying Japanese and Chinese at The University of Manchester in the video below.

 The highlight of the course was my year abroad at Osaka University, and I was very fortunate to be a recipient of the Japanese Government Scholarship.
 I had an immensely enjoyable time at Osaka.
 My proficiency in the language improved significantly during the year, and the tutors at Osaka were incredibly supportive.
 The tutors from Manchester also came to visit a couple of times, just to make sure that we’re all having a good time studying and living in Japan.Vivian Chan / BA (Hons) Japanese Studies alumna